 Isfjorden in Romsdal

 Isfjorden is a village at the innermost part of the Romsdalsfjord, close to Åndalsnes in Møre og Romsdal county.
-Easy arrivals to the surrounding valleys and mountains which is great for adventures.
+From Isfjorden there are easy arrivals to the surrounding valleys and mountains which is great for adventures.

 Vengedalen Valley in Isfjorden